 The School Board may expel from school attendance any student whom the School Board has determined to have brought a controlled substance, imitation controlled substance, or marijuana as defined in Va.
 Code §18.2-247, onto school property or to a school-sponsored activity.
-The School Board may, however, determine, based on the facts of the particular case that special circumstances exist and another disciplinary action is appropriate.
-In addition, the School Board may, by regulation, authorize the will conduct a preliminary review of such cases to determine whether a disciplinary action other than expulsion is appropriate.
+The School Board may, however, determine, based on the facts of the particular ease that special circumstances exist and another disciplinary action is appropriate.
+In addition, the School Board may, by regulation, authorize the Superintendent or the Superintendent's designee to conduct a preliminary review of such cases to determine whether a disciplinary action other than expulsion is appropriate.
 Nothing in this policy shall be construed to require a student's expulsion regardless of the facts of the particular situation.
+PROCEDURE FOR SCHOOL BOARD HEARING